 Also, most pepper plants require a lot of growing space—about 12 to 16 inches apart.

-Make sure you get the fertilizer needed right.
+Make sure you get the right fertilizer.
 Sweet peppers need a lot of nutrients to produce large, tasty fruits and grow healthily.

 Choose a fertilizer with a balanced ratio of nitrogen (N), phosphorus (P), and potassium (K).

-However, during the fruiting stage, the plants require less nitrogen but more phosphorus and potassium to produce the highest yields.
+However, during the fruiting stage, sweet pepper plants need less nitrogen.
+They require more phosphorus and potassium for the best yields.

-If you use organic fertilizer, such as compost tea or manure tea, apply it twice during the growing season: when flowers appear and when fruits start to ripen.
+Use organic fertilizers, such as compost tea or manure tea.
+Apply it twice during the growing season: when flowers appear and again when fruits begin to ripen.

 Watering